 And so we have a teenager.
 An awkward teenager, a cuckoo in our nest.

-As a child, Laura played the piano, went to girl guides.
+Laura played the piano, went to girl guides.
 At the age of eight she was awarded swimming badges: bronze, silver, and gold.
 She was fearless of water, sea or pool, she never considered what lurked underneath.

 Laura amused us all with her take on life.
 We did not know of the heartache to come.